rpglab/rpglab.github.io/news/_posts/2023-02-21-XL-SSI-Grant.md

 ---
 layout: newsitem
-title: Grant from Subsea Systems Institute
+title: Grant from SSI / TCEQ
 time: 2023-02-21
 link:
-description: "Research project funded by Subsea Systems Institute of Texas with approval from Texas Commission on Environmental Quality (TCEQ), with a total funding of $155,000.
+description: "Research project selected by Subsea Systems Institute (SSI) of Texas with approval from Texas Commission on Environmental Quality (TCEQ), with a total funding of $155,000.
 It is federal funding from the Department of the Treasury through the State of Texas."
 ---

 * Our new research project is entitled "Optimal Sizing of Onsite Generation Resources for Self-Sustainable Offshore Loads".